shouya/ip-over-socks/README.md

                 The first available address will get assigned to the device, the second address will be taken as a dummy address for internal use.
 Therefore, you need to assign it a network space to support at least 2 hosts.
-In other words, the prefix needs to be smaller than /31. [default: 10.0.0.1/16] -t, --tcp-port <tcp-port>
+In other words, the prefix length needs to be shorter than /31. [default: 10.0.0.1/16] -t, --tcp-port <tcp-port>
                 Port for internal TCP proxy [default: 10001]